Silvia929/git_training3/README.md

 # git_training3
-This is my first repository
+This is my first repository - I am not happy :(
 I want to learn more
 New comments